supertime1/BP_PPG/README.md

 # BP_PPG
 This project is to develop a PPG-based blood pressure deep learning algorithm based on MIMIC-III WFDB

-The following workflow is show which corresponding notebook to use in each data pipeline step./n
+The following workflow is show which corresponding notebook to use in each data pipeline step.

 ![Notebook](https://github.com/supertime1/BP_PPG/blob/master/Images/Workflow%20Notebook.jpg?raw=true)

 More specifically: